 If, you did not remove your baseboard, the first piece should be placed tight against the baseboard.
 Otherwise, if you did remove the baseboards, allow the proper expansion gap.
 Wall boards can be cut and removed to achieve additional gap space.

 7. Cut in your final board of this row.
-If you have removed your baseboard, see image on left, without baseboard for reference.
+If you have removed your baseboard, see image on right, without baseboard for reference.

 Hardwood floor installation tip: You can measure your boards by simply, placing your floor board, groove end, tight against your wall.
 Then making a mark at where your, tongue side meets with your cut board, see image.
 Any waste or scrap ends 6" or longer, should be used as a starter piece in a new row.

 By marking, at the end of the tongue, this will compensate for expansion space on this side of the wall, when you make your cut.
 Keep accuracy of your cuts within +/- one blade width.

 Cutting end pieces with baseboards in place, the tolerance for accuracy of cut should be with a 1/64 or better.
 8. Although industry standards allow 1/16" for maximum acceptable gaps.
 Now, that we have our starting row, nailed down.
-We want to set-up, all of the floor boards, in the main body area, up to the cut boards.
+We want to rack or set-up, all of the floor boards, in the main body area or field, up to the end cut boards.

 The cuts are the final boards in each row, that, requires cutting to proper size.

-Avoid repeating this pattern in consecutive rows,and adjacent(rows) to each other, to prevent a cluttered joint look or a stepping pattern.
-Only, professionals with no real hardwood floor installation experience will allow a stepping pattern.
+Avoid repeating this pattern in consecutive rows and adjacent(rows) to each other, to prevent a cluttered joint look or a stepping pattern.
 Stepping patterns are weak joints.
 If, your floor buckles, you will see damages in these weak joints first.
 Also, avoid "H" patterns, which are also, unappealing.

-To achieve a more random length pattern and expert hardwood floor installation look, use a short ,then long board layout to allow proper staggering of end joints, see image.
+To achieve a more random length pattern and professional hardwood floor installation look, use a short ,then long board layout to allow proper staggering of end joints, see image.
 Be sure that no more than 3 boards of the same size are laid out next to each other.
 Whether, in the same or adjacent row.